Mineral-insulated copper-clad cable: Heating cable

-A similar appearing product is mineral-insulated trace heating cable, in which the conductors are made of a high-resistance alloy.
-A heating cable is used to protect pipes from freezing, or to maintain temperature of process piping and vessels.
+A similar-appearing product is mineral-insulated trace heating cable, in which the conductors are made of a high-resistance alloy.
+A heating cable is used to protect pipes from freezing or to maintain the temperature of process piping and vessels.
 An MI resistance heating cable may not be repairable if damaged.
 Most electric stove and oven heating elements are constructed in a similar manner.

 Typical specifications

-Advantages

-The metal sheath and solid filling of MI cable makes it mechanically robust and resistant to impact; an MI cable may be struck repeatedly with a hammer and still provide adequate insulation resistance for a circuit.
-Copper sheathing is waterproof and resistant to ultraviolet light and many corrosive elements.
-MI cable is approved by electrical codes for use in areas with hazardous concentrations of flammable gas in air; an MI cable will not allow propagation of an explosion inside the copper tube, and the cable is unlikely to initiate an explosion even during circuit fault conditions.
-Metal sheathing will not contribute fuel or hazardous combustion products to a fire, and cannot propagate a fire along a cable tray or within a building.
-The cable is inherently fire-rated without additional coatings, and will survive designated fire tests representative of actual fire conditions longer than the enclosing structure.